aplteam/Tester/README.md

 1. All test functions inside that namespace are expected to start their names with `Test_` followed by digits.

    **Update**: since version 1.1 test functions can be grouped.
 For example, in order to group all functions testing a method `foo` the test functions can be named `Test_foo_001`, `Test_foo_002`, `Test_foo_003` and so on.

+   It is recommended that in case you use groups you assign _all_ your test cases to a group.

 1. The number of digits you use for numbering is not restricted: `Test_foo_1` is as fine as is `Test_foo_0000001`.
 However, they should be consistent.